 - A copy of your academic results.

-- A passport style photo (can be the same one as in the CV)
+- A passport style photo (can be the same as on the CV)

 Make sure to read and comply with the Application Instructions before submitting your application.